dblanm/dblanm.github.io/_pages/about.md

 Hi there!
 I’m David Blanco Mulero, currently a Post-doc at [Institut de Robòtica i Informàtica Industrial](https://www.iri.upc.edu/) (IRI, CSIC-UPC).

-I received my Ph.D. in Robotics from Aalto University, advised by Prof. Ville Kyrki head of the [Intelligent Robotics group](https://irobotics.aalto.fi/).
+I received my Ph.D. in Robotics from Aalto University in 2024, advised by Prof. Ville Kyrki head of the [Intelligent Robotics group](https://irobotics.aalto.fi/).

 My research focuses on learning and representation for manipulation, with a special focus on manipulation of deformable objects.